Property in Perth

 The growing presence of vibrant co-working and serviced office providers is also adding an innovative resiliency to the Perth commercial property sector.
 Large corporates are becoming the dominant tenants in flexible and co-working office spaces as the appetite for flexibility grows.
 According to an article published by PropertyHQ it is predicted that by 2030, up to 30% of all office real estate will be classed as “flexible”.

 CBRE reports the flexible workspace industry has grown by almost 300% across Australia since 2013 occupying some 193,000sqm of space across Australia’s six major cities.
 The footprint of co-working and flexible workspace in Perth is approximately 14,000 sqm as of 2019.

 Make the smart move into the City of Perth.

 Lower residential vacancy

-The Perth market is now absorbing recently added rental stock with residential vacancy in wider Perth falling to 2.8% in December 2018 from 17% in June 2017.
+The Perth market is now absorbing recently added rental stock with residential vacancy in wider Perth falling to 0.8% in December 2020, the lowest level recorded in 40 years (WA Today 2020).
 As the long-term trend of population and economic growth in WA continues, additional apartments will be required to meet the growing demand for city living.

 Relative value compared to other capital cities